 Program Description

-This program provides a win-win for the state of Maryland, as well as individuals wishing to move back into the community.
+This program is a win-win for the state of Maryland and individuals wishing to move back into the community.
 The expense to provide services outside of nursing facilities is less costly, thereby saving the state money, and those persons transitioning back into the community are able to live more independently.

 ICS operates under Maryland HealthChoice, a section 1115 Demonstration Medicaid Waiver, and is administered by the Maryland Department of Health (MDH).